jyo2206208/FFCallCenter/README.md

 [**中文说明**](Docs/README_cn.md)

-FFCallCenter is a pod library for communication between each componets after modulization as a mediator.
+FFCallCenter is a pod library for communication between each componets after Modularization as a mediator.

-The Pain point after modulization
+The Pain point after Modularization
 ==============
-1. The most simple way to decoupling in modulization is to maintain a big mapping table in mediator.The mapping table contain a string as a Key and a value for use(for example a UIViewController).This mapping table will stay in memory with the mediator all time, and that may cause a bad performance.And it is also a problem for a developer to find a correct key to get data.
+1. The most simple way to decoupling in Modularization is to maintain a big mapping table in mediator.The mapping table contain a string as a Key and a value for use(for example a UIViewController).This mapping table will stay in memory with the mediator all time, and that may cause a bad performance.And it is also a problem for a developer to find a correct key to get data.
 #####Example:
 >PLP boy: I can't get the `shoppingBagViewController` from the mediator.
 I debugged the whole day and finally found the problem, the key in the mapping table is defined as @"shoping", it missed a "p".

 2. If there is no mediator for communication between each componets but only router, it will be very difficult to control the data communication except the navigation.
 Imagine that shoppingBag has a picture of bag.png, which was available in MainProject and everyone can visit it, you can get it very easy just like [UIImage imageNamed:@ "bag"].
 But after the shoppingBag component splited .
 If PLP, PDP and other component need to display the picture, it will be very difficult. (it is not fun to put pictures in all components or main projects).

-3. If the modulization without a mediator for communication between each componets, each componet is nominal decoupling only, and in fact they are coupled with each other.
+3. If the Modularization without a mediator for communication between each componets, each componet is nominal decoupling only, and in fact they are coupled with each other.
 I guess you don't want to see a teamwork like this.↓
 #####Example:
 >PLP boy: I can't finish this PDP - based feature today, because PDP boy is not finished yet.
 I need to wait for his completion to continue.